Career HubResume

 • Add some personality.
 Infuse your personal brand into your resume layout.
 For example, pick an accent color that matches your website or your alma mater or simply expresses your personality through a creative resume layout.

 Teal’s Resume Formatting feature is a great way to implement these basic resume layout ideas.
-You’ll find this feature within the AI Resume Builder.
+You’ll find this feature within the Resume Builder.

 Whew!
 You’ve covered a lot of creative resume layout ideas—and now, it’s time to take them and run with them, creating the best resume layout for your experience and skills to make hiring managers sit up and take notice of your job application.